m-r-davari/github_readme_beautifier/README.md

 A web app to beautify and enhance your Github README file, that provides pictures in PNG and GIF(animated) formats.

+## Attention: Do not copy the code or idea of this project; copyright belongs to MohammadReza Davari.

 ## Getting Started

 This project is a starting point for a Flutter application.